camheff/AutoJack/README.md

 Added new mode: ***ChadMode***.
 This allows you to play on ***BOTH*** Chumba AND LuckyLand at the same time.
 Double your wash rate like a true degenerate.

+Fixed the view resizing bug.
+After running the code you should no longer have to open the dev tools to manually fix this.

 Fixed LuckyLand Chart logic to use corrected Chat.

 Updated Optimal Action Indicator to match colors of LuckyLand's Buttons